Adding and Removing Items from a 2D Scene

-One of the most typical operations we conduct using the scene editor is adding and removing items.
-In this tutorial, we will discuss how we add 2D items from the Palette to the Grid editor and then how we delete them.
-In the next tutorial, we will discuss how we change an item's properties.
-Note that 3D is similar and will not be discussed in detail here.
+One of the most common operations of Scene Editor is adding and removing items.
+This tutorial discusses how to add 2D items from the Palette to the Grid Editor, and then how to delete them.
+The next tutorial will discuss how to change an item's properties.
+Note that 3D is similar, but is not discussed here.

 Adding Items with the Keyboard

-In order to add an item, we first need to use the Palette to select it.
+The first step to adding an item is selecting the Palette tab.
 By default, the Palette contains a series of tiles, like water, stone, or transitions between these.
-When we are creating an application or game, regardless of whether it is a roleplaying game, a first person combat game, a side-scrolling jumping game, or something else, this layout process is largely the same.
-Ultimately, we select an item in the Palette and we press enter.
-If we select a water tile, for example, this would create a grid with a single water tile 'preview' as shown in the image below.
+When creating an application or game, regardless of whether it is a roleplaying game, a first-person combat game, a side-scrolling jumping game, or something else, this layout process is the same.
+Using the arrow keys, choose an item to add to the scene; select the item using ENTER.
+The example below shows a water tile in the bottom left corner of the grid as a review of the item.

-Once we have a cursor, we can then place items in the scene.
-Using the keyboard, whenever we press enter, it adds a tile of that type into the scene.
-Tiles are automatically made according to the size of the grid.
+Remember, tiles are automatically made according to the size of the grid.
 So, if a tileset uses a 16 x16 pixel size, it is automatically placed into the grid with the correct default sizing.
 Similarly, other sizes have the same values.
-If we were to then use the cursor up and down in the system with the keyboard, we could then place a series of water tiles, like so:
+Using the arrow keys, a set of tiles can be added like the example below:

 Removing Items with the Keyboard